Updated: August 2023

 - Covers all of your postnatal visits,

-- Supports most midwifery services at my office such that visits with Amanda and Caroline are not charged (Lactation Consultant services are billed separately), and
+- Supports most midwifery services at my office such that visits with Marisa are not charged, and

 - Helps me to not take on large numbers of patients so that I can maintain the highly personal nature of my service

-Unfortunately out of pocket expenses exist because the federal government’s official schedule of fees is inadequate with respect to the true costs of providing your care.
-I know its difficult to understand but your Health Fund – which is very good for hospital expenses – pays comparatively little towards my services (especially given the 24 hour nature of obstetrics – along with its occasional complexity).
+- Unfortunately out of pocket expenses exist because the federal government’s official schedule of fees is inadequate with respect to the true costs of providing your care.
+I know it’s difficult to understand but your Health Fund – which is very good for hospital expenses – pays comparatively little towards my services (especially given the 24 hour nature of obstetrics – along with its importance and complexity).